 Welcome to Slow Cooker Week!
 We’re sharing all our favorite Crock Pot recipes, tips, tricks, and advice this week—and including the Instant Pot, of course, since it slow cooks too.
 Here, find the best slow cooker appetizer recipes that are a total low-stress lifesaver when you’re throwing a cocktail or dinner party.

-When you’re hosting people for a dinner party, you can’t give every dish equal attention.
+When you’re hosting people for a dinner party, you simply can’t give every dish equal attention.
 Appetizers can keep your guests sated while you focus on the main course, so you don’t want to spend too much time on them.
-Even for appetizer-only parties, well, some of those hors d’oeuvres will still need to sit on the back burner while you focus on others.
-Enter the Crock-Pot (or other slow cooker).
+Even for appetizer-only or cocktail parties, well, some of those hors d’oeuvres will still need to sit on the back burner while you focus on others.
+Enter the Crock-Pot (or another type of slow cooker).

 You can even dress your Crock-Pot up for a party.

-Caramelized onions are so sweet and succulent, and you get them that way like nothing else when you put them in a Crock-Pot for seven hours.
-This is a crazy good dip.
+Caramelized onions are so sweet and succulent, and you get them that way like nothing else when you put them in a Crock-Pot or sow cooker for seven hours.
+This is a crazy good dip to serve at parties.
 Get our Slow-Cooker French Onion Dip recipe.

 Perfect for serving sweet or savory dips with all the accompaniments.

 Making duck confit legs in a slow cooker is as easy as combining the melted fat and cured duck legs and walking away, only to return a few hours later to ultra tender, flavorful meat.
 When it’s done, shred the meat, season it, and pile it on toasts with cranberry or plum preserves for a great and easy holiday app.
 Get our Slow Cooker Duck Confit recipe.